 - The juvenile is under twenty-one years of age;

-- AGE OUT WARNING!
-Although federal regulations provide that an applicant may apply until age 21, a child will “age out” of eligibility for Special Immigrant Juvenile Status at age 18 in Texas because the child will cease to be under the jurisdiction of a “juvenile” court.
+- Keep in mind that although federal regulations provide that an applicant may apply until they are 21 years old, a child will “age out” of eligibility for Special Immigrant Juvenile Status at age 18 in Texas because the child will cease to be under the jurisdiction of a “juvenile” court.

 - The minor is unmarried;

 - The child is dependent on the family/juvenile court or placed in the custody of an agency or state department or an individual or entity appointed by a state or juvenile court;

 - Reunification with one or both of the child’s parents is not viable due to abuse, neglect, or abandonment, or a similar basis found under state law; and

 - It would not be in the best interest of the minor to be returned to the juvenile’s home country.